Skip to main content

 Average annualized returns

-Returns quoted represent past performance which is no guarantee of future results.
+Performance data shown represents past performance and does not predict or guarantee future results.
 Investment returns and principal value will fluctuate so that when shares are redeemed, they may be worth more or less than their original cost.
 Current performance may be higher or lower than the performance shown.
-Total returns for a period of less than one year are cumulative.
+Total Returns assume the reinvestment of distributions, and if shown for a period of less than one year are cumulative.
 Returns without sales charges would be lower if the sales charges were included.
-Returns assume reinvestment of dividends and capital gains.
+Class I and Class A2 shares have no sales charge and may be purchased by specified classes of investors.
+For performance current to the most recent month-end, call 800.752.8700 or visit nuveen.com.

 Pricing